Islam in Metro Detroit: History

 Hussein Adeeb Karoub.
 This first mosque failed in 1922.
 A multiethnic coalition founded the Universal Islamic Society (UIS), the city's second mosque, in 1925.

 Early Muslim communities in Detroit "navigated turbulent periods of xenophobia, racism (anti-black and anti-Asian), Orientalist stereotyping, anti-Muslim prejudice, economic depression, and war."
-By the mid-20th century, however, Muslims in Detroit were seen as an upwardly-mobile, modern group on "easy terms with American patriotism."
-During this time, while the first national organizations for the advancement of Muslim issues began to sprout up across the county, many Muslim activists, political and spiritual leaders began to rise to prominence in Detroit.
+By the mid-20th century, however, Muslims in Detroit were seen as an upwardly mobile, modern group on "easy terms with American patriotism."
+During this time, while the first national organizations for the advancement of Muslim issues began to sprout up across the county, many Muslim activists and political and spiritual leaders began to rise to prominence in Detroit.
 The city was seen as "a harbinger of successful Muslim incorporation in American society... by Muslims and non-Muslims alike."

 The character changed in Detroit's Islam in the 1970s when the conversions of the members of the Nation of Islam to mainstream Islam took place, and when immigration from India, southern Lebanon, Pakistan, and Palestine occurred.
 B. D. Singleton of the California State University, San Bernardino wrote that the older Muslim population were often "marginalized or shut out of" institutions they themselves had created.

-In the 2000s a Bengali mosque in Hamtramck named the Al-Islah Jamee Masjid wanted permission to broadcast the adhan, the Islamic call to prayer, from loudspeakers outside of the mosque and requested this permission from the city government.
+In the 2000s, a Bengali mosque in Hamtramck named the Al-Islah Jamee Masjid wanted permission to broadcast the adhan, the Islamic call to prayer, from loudspeakers outside of the mosque and requested this permission from the city government.
 It was one of the newer mosques in Hamtramck.
 Sally Howell, author of Competing for Muslims: New Strategies for Urban Renewal in Detroit, wrote that the request "brought to a head simmering Islamophobic sentiments" in Hamtramck.
 Muslims and interfaith activists supported the mosque.
 Some anti-Muslim activists, including some from other states including Kentucky and Ohio, participated in the controversy.
 Howell added that the controversy, through an "international media storm", gave "a cathartic test of the 'freedoms' we were said to be 'fighting for' in Afghanistan and Iraq" to the remainder of the United States.
 In 2004 the city council voted unanimously to allow mosques to broadcast the adhan on public streets, making it one of the few U.S. cities to allow this to occur.
 Some individuals had strongly objected to the allowing of the adhan.

-In 2013 the city council of Hamtramck became the first in the U.S. that was Muslim majority.
+In 2013, the city council of Hamtramck became the first in the U.S. that was Muslim majority.

-By 2015 many Muslim women in the Detroit area asked to be able to wear hijab in public places and in any identification photographs.
+By 2015, many Muslim women in the Detroit area asked to be able to wear hijab in public places and in any identification photographs.
 Several municipalities are having to determine how to deal with producing identification photographs of Muslim women who are under arrest.